 - Stir in soy sauce and garnish with green onions.

-Advice: Serve over rice or quinoa for a full meal.
+Advice: Serve over rice or quinoa to make it a full meal.

 Spinach Soups and Stews